 Naloxone can kick opioids off their receptors and stop an overdose in progress.
 Since people with heroin-related brain damage struggle with self-control, this element is crucial.
 Relapse is more likely due to the brain damage heroin use can cause, but Suboxone acts as a safeguard against relapse.

-Therapy provided in MAT programs can help people with heroin brain damage to find new ways to think and react.
+Therapy provided in MAT programs can help people with heroin brain damage find new ways to think and react.
 For example, people struggling with out-of-control emotions like anger might learn breathing exercises to prevent violent outbursts.
 They might learn how a good night’s sleep is crucial to keeping their symptoms in check.
 And they might uncover the triggers that lead to their difficult emotions, so they can learn how to avoid them and better cope with them when they can’t be avoided.

 The medication aspect of MAT programs is critically important to people with heroin-related brain damage.
 But therapy could be equally useful, especially during early recovery.